lego290/spine2d/README.md

 - `spine2d-wgpu`: wgpu renderer integration built on top of `spine2d`.
 - `spine2d-web`: Trunk + wgpu web demo/viewer (`wasm32-unknown-unknown`).

-## Upstream reference (commit hashes)

-This project continuously compares behaviour and render output to the official `spine-runtimes` repository.

-Baseline policy:
-- Target runtime line: **Spine 4.3** (`spine-runtimes` **`4.3-beta`** branch).
-- To avoid drift, we pin an exact upstream commit for examples + oracle reference.

-Current reference (example exports used by smoke tests and demos):
-- See `assets/spine-runtimes/SOURCE.txt` (Commit field).

-Notes:
-- Upstream sources/assets are not committed to this repository.
-- The oracle scripts compile a tiny C++ helper against the upstream `spine-cpp` runtime from a local `spine-runtimes` checkout (set `SPINE2D_UPSTREAM_RUNTIMES_DIR=/path/to/spine-runtimes`).
-- For consistent diffs, use the same upstream commit as `assets/spine-runtimes/SOURCE.txt`.

-## Spine license notice

-Spine is developed by Esoteric Software.
-This project is not affiliated with them.
-Using Spine runtimes and Spine data generally requires a Spine Editor license.
-See the official license terms: https://esotericsoftware.com/spine-editor-license

 ## Assets / redistribution